storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 ## Announcements

-- This plugin version branch includes premium improvements to the internal JSON interface between Javascript and native parts on Android, iOS, and macOS which improves the performance and resolves memory issues in case of some very large SQL batches.
+- This plugin version branch includes premium improvements to the internal JSON interface between Javascript and native parts on Android, iOS, and macOS which improves the performance and resolves memory issues in case of some very large SQL batches and large SELECT results.
 - This plugin version includes additional JavaScript performance enhancements with special benefit for Android.
 - This plugin version includes the following extra (non-standard) features: BASE 64 (all platforms Android/iOS/macOS/Windows), REGEXP (Android/iOS/macOS)
 - Using recent version of SQLite3 (`3.30.1`) with window functions and recent security updates: